 To implement the above you need multiple data sources.
 It's worth doing.
 Getting these clear insights will help determine the mix of production cost, amplification paid promotion or research for your content marketing.

-The above are relatively short-term goals to measure the ongoing performance of content marketing help hold your marketing team and agencies accountable for results.
+The above are relatively short-term goals to measure the ongoing performance of content marketing to help hold your marketing team and agencies accountable for results.
 It also allows you to test what's working and optimize your content and messaging.

-Long-term Content Marketing KPIs
+Long-term SaaS Content Marketing KPIs

 - Search Engine Result Positions (SERP) for the keywords that represent the most people in your hero persona audience, as well as key influencers.